 - You cannot describe in words what has not yet happened on the canvas.
 However, you can discuss anticipated outcomes of a general nature.

 - To my mind, a painting cannot express feelings.
-But it can be the product and embodiment of feelings.
+But it can be the product of feelings.

 - Problems come to everyone.
 It’s your ability to deal with them maturely that’s the measure of, and distinguishes, you.